Tips & FAQs

 Yes.
 The HR-300 produces 45 percent more ozone than the newest version of the HR-200.

 All Ozonics HR Units are designed to produce enough ozone to destroy human odor while operating in near silence.
 Each HR Unit utilizes an internal fan to pull oxygen (O2) into the HR Unit, convert it to ozone (O3), and direct it out the front of the HR Unit.
-The housing on both the HR-300 and HR-200 is designed to squelch noise produced by the internal fan.
+The housing on the HR300, Orion, and HR230 is designed to squelch noise produced by the internal fan.
 In short, the fan produces minimal noise and will not spook game, even in dead-calm conditions.

 When the unit is positioned 8-12 inches from your head, it may seem noisy at first and may take some time for hunters to adapt to the sound.
 However, it is not typically a factor at distances as close as ten yards.
 In the long run, an animal's best defense is its nose.
 The benefits of Ozonics scent elimination ultimately outweigh the low-volume white noise created by the device.